saucelabs/sauce-docs/docs/api-testing/integrations/apitesting-saucectl-integration.md

 #### Get Vault

-Prints the vault content as json to standard output stream (stdout).
+It prints the vault content as json to the standard output stream (stdout).
 Use `--project` to specify the project by its name or run without `--project` to choose from a list of projects.

 ```bash
 saucectl apit vault get --project "project_name" [flags]